cornae/cornae/_posts/2013-04-16-architecture-of-luxury-menswear-shop.markdown

 ---
 layout: case
 category: cases
-title: "Didato is a luxury menswear shop in Amsterdam.
-Cornelis did architecture and interior design of the shop, that had to be melted into one shop out of two different adjecent spaces."
+title: "A disruptive renovation and restructuring of 2 different spaces that had to be merged into a single space for the luxury menswear shop 'Didato' in Amsterdam.
+Cornelis did the architecture and interior design for the project."
 pictures:
   - url: didato/1.jpg
   - url: didato/2.jpg